cname87/project-perform-k8es/README.md

 ### Running a local cloud build

-A cloud build can be run on the local machine - see the cloudbuild.yaml file for instructions.
-It will deploy to the test cluster unless otherwise manually configured.
+A cloud build can be run on the local machine.
+Run ./utils-build/runbuild.sh -t.
+Note that the variables are set in a variables file - it will deploy to the test cluster unless otherwise manually configured.

 ### Deletion of the test cluster